Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 - Market making: Edge depends on pool selection and impermanent loss management

-Why Solana Is the Best Chain for Algorithmic Trading
+Why Is Solana the Best Chain for Algorithmic Trading?

 Solana's technical characteristics make it ideal for trading algorithms: